 Within hours, it had been repined 26 times, liked 15 times and received three comments – figures which far exceeded anything else I’ve posted and despite the fact that I only have six followers of my account.

 I admit I cheated a little; I’d seen the image go viral on Twitter so knew it would be popular.
 Perhaps pictures of cute animals will always be more popular than interesting news stories, whichever network you’re sharing them on?

 It is very early days with both accounts and I certainly wouldn’t claim to be an expert on how to use Pinterest but there are plenty of useful articles on the web from people who have been using it a lot longer than I have.
 A quick Google search will lead you to endless sources of information.
 We're still finding different ways to use the site, as are a lot of people.
 Media group Northcliffe seems to be exploring by collecting interesting stories from around the county at This is Kent.

-At the moment Pinterest is 'invite only' but it only takes around 24 hours for an invite to be emailed after requesting one.
 You need a Facebook or Twitter account to sign up but you don’t have to have the links turned on permanently so if you don’t want to alert your Facebook fans or Twitter followers every time you ‘pin’, you don’t have to.
 ReadWriteWeb makes some interesting points on staying safe on Pinterest.